 The AXA Group has a long history of adhering to and promoting strong professional ethics and is committed to conducting its business according to the highest standards of honesty and fairness.
-This commitment to observing such ethical standards is designed not only to ensure compliance with applicable laws and regulations in the various jurisdictions where AXA operates but also to earning and keeping the continued trust of its clients, shareholders, personnel and business partners.
+This commitment to observing such ethical standards is designed, not only to ensure compliance with applicable laws and regulations in the various jurisdictions where AXA operates, but also to earn and keep the continued trust of its clients, shareholders, personnel and business partners.
 AXA believes that its success and reputation is not only dependant on the quality of its products and the services provided to its clients, but also on the way it does business.
-This includes a strong commitment to human rights and therefore, it welcomes the transparency promoted by the MSA.
+This includes a strong commitment to human rights and it welcomes the transparency promoted by the MSA.

 1. Company’s structure and business

-AXA Investment Managers is incorporated in the UK and fully owned and backed by the AXA Group, a world leader in financial protection and wealth management - with AXA being the ultimate parent company with its head office in Paris, France.
-We are an active, long-term, global, multi-asset investor.
-We work with our clients today to provide the solutions they need to help build a better tomorrow for their investments, while creating a positive change for the world in which we all live.
+Each Company is incorporated in the UK and fully owned and backed by the AXA Group, a world leader in financial protection and wealth management, with the parent company having its head office in Paris, France.

 Further information about the Company is available on our website.